-The credit card imprinter has become somewhat a dinosaur in the digital age.
-Although it wasn't always that way.
-To figure out exactly what credit card imprinters are, and where they came from however, let’s take a brief walk through history.
+The credit card imprinter has become somewhat of a dinosaur in the digital age.
+To figure out exactly what credit card imprinters are and where they came from, let’s take a brief walk through history.

-Credit card processing has been around, in one shape or form, since the early 1900s.
-The first major credit card, as we know them today, was the Diners Club Card, introduced in 1950.
+Credit card processing has been around, in one form or another, since the early 1900s.
+The first major credit card, as we know them today, was the Diners Club card, introduced in 1950.

-Since then, as you have more than likely noticed, the business of credit cards has charged steadily ahead.
-By the late 1960s, credit cards were spreading across America like a hoard of locusts.
+Since then, as you have more than likely noticed, the business of credit cards has charged steadily ahead (no pun intended).
+By the late 1960s, credit cards were spreading across America like a horde of locusts.

-Along with all these credit cards, came the need for some type of credit card processing system needed to be put into place.
-Not just by the banks and subsequent credit card companies that have sprung up in relatively recent times, but also at the store or merchant level.
+Along with all these credit cards came the need for some type of credit card processing system – not just for the banks and subsequent credit card companies that have sprung up recently, but also at the store or merchant level.

-Even though there were a number of methods, machines, and modes used to process credit cards in the early years, the credit card imprinter was one that quickly rose to prominence.
+Several other methods, machines and modes were used to process credit cards in the early years, but the credit card imprinter quickly rose to prominence.

 What is a credit card imprinter?

-For starters, if you are less than 20 years old, chances are pretty good that you have never even seen a credit card imprinting machine, and chances are also pretty good that you probably never will (except for maybe at the random antique shop or local flea market).
+For starters, if you are younger than 20 years old, chances are pretty good that you have never even seen a credit card imprinting machine.
+Chances are also pretty good that you probably never will (except maybe at the random antique shop or flea market).

 A credit card imprinter is a non-electronic, manually operated machine that makes an imprint (hence the name) of the face of your credit card and transfers it onto a double receipt.
 Once an imprint of your credit card is successfully accomplished, you sign it, and the proprietor or shopkeeper rips the perforated edge, keeps the original (top) copy and gives you the imprinted (bottom) copy.

-A number of companies today utilize manual credit card machines like these imprinters for several purposes, such as when they are taking a customer’s order face to face and want or need to key in the card information later at a virtual terminal.
-Some companies use them as a backup option when their electronic credit card scanners break down or there’s a power outage.
+A number of companies today utilize manual credit card machines like these imprinters for several purposes, such as when they are taking a customer’s order in person and want or need to key in the card information later at a virtual terminal.
+Some companies use them as a backup option when their electronic credit card scanners are not working or there’s a power outage.

 In addition to being an essential backup, manual credit card imprinters can still be relevant in today’s high-tech and computerized business world.
 You can find manual credit card imprinters in myriad retail stores, restaurants and financial institutions.